luislortega/ReactNative_CodeTraining/README.md

 # React_CodeTraining
-Hub of my progress with React
+Hub of my progress with React native